Rising-Stars-by-Sunshine/ECON211_FinalProject_Yian/Code/README.md

 ## Description

+This section is the detailed data query (and preprocessing) process.
+A pseudo-code for the process in Latex Table format is provided.

 ## Data Query

 The data was directly downloaded from kaggle www.kaggle.com.
 The following steps show the querying process.